 - 1. Prior to certificate approval, the following revisions shall be made to the Detailed Site Plan or the specified information shall be supplied: - a.
-Provide a continuous six-foot-high sight-tight wood fence with swinging or sliding gates (solid wood fence in accordance with details shown on Attachment •A•) along property lines which have frontage on any vehicular right-of-way within the subdivision.

-- 2. Provide 12 feet of commercial/industrial landscaped strip along property lines which have frontage on any vehicular right-of-way.
+Provide a continuous six-foot-high sight-tight wood fence with swinging or sliding gates (solid wood fence in accordance with details shown on Attachment AA@) along property lines which have frontage on any vehicular right-of-way within the subdivision.
+Metal security fencing, including chain link, may be located behind and adjacent to the required wood fence if it is not visible from the street. - a.
+Provide 12 feet of commercial/industrial landscaped strip along property lines which have frontage on any vehicular right-of-way.
 Plant materials provided within the landscaped strip shall be evergreen trees planted 10 feet on center, or other acceptable planting arrangement utilizing the same quantity of trees which is approved by the Planning Board or the Urban Design staff as designee of the Planning Board.
-White pine trees shall constitute no more than 20 percent of the trees in this landscaped strip. - 3.
-Provide cross-sections through the subject site to demonstrate that no area of outdoor storage will be visible from any adjacent right-of-way.
+White pine trees shall constitute no more than 20 percent of the trees in this landscaped strip.

+b.
+Provide cross-sections through the subject site to demonstrate that any area of outdoor storage visible from any adjacent right-of-way shall have the solid wood fence specified in condition 1a.